You want smart political talk without the meltdowns?

 Well, Joe, great to be with you.

-And I wish I would could say that this was, you know, some amazing um, you know, thing that I have where I'm able to just nail everything perfectly.
+And I wish I could say that this was, you know, some amazing thing that I have where I'm able to just nail everything perfectly.

-But so many of these outcomes that we have seen, uh, whether it was, you know, from twenty twenty or from you know what the Biden administration did in early twenty twenty-one, were so obvious.
+But so many of these outcomes that we have seen, whether it was from 2020 or from what the Biden administration did in early 2021, were so obvious.

-You know, it it you could pick a a puppy off the street and he could have seen it.
+You could pick a puppy off the street and he could have seen it.

 Oh, the thing that was called stimulus wasn't responsible for stimulating the economy.

-And so as I said, I I wish I could take credit for being some great um prognosticator here, but this is pretty much just common sense.
+And so as I said, I wish I could take credit for being some great prognosticator here, but this is pretty much just common sense.

 Give me some of the obvious that you're talking about.

-In other words, well, actually, I'll I'll I'll see if I could kind of skew this up for you.
+In other words, well, actually, I'll see if I could kind of skew this up for you.

-No, I think that uh nod to Sean that he calls it builds back broke, you know.
+No, I think that a nod to Sean that he calls it Build Back Broke.

-It's pretty pretty obvious that that wasn't going to happen.
+It's pretty obvious that that wasn't going to happen.

-And even before that, the quote unquote American rescue plan, one point nine trillion dollars where they were going to take and just throw more money into an economy that was opening back up, where we had vaccines that was entirely supply constrained.
+And even before that, the quote-unquote American Rescue Plan, $1.9 trillion, where they were going to take and just throw more money into an economy that was opening back up, where we had vaccines, that was entirely supply constrained, that's economics 101.

 What do you think is going to happen?